teachingaway/teachingaway.github.io/_posts/2014-11-16-founder-agreements-shares-and-83b-elections.md

 *This is advice worth reading, but it may not be advice that’s right for your startup.*

+### Finding Cofounders

+[Where do I Find a Technical Cofounder](http://www.hailpixel.com/articles/technical-cofounders)?
+Devin Hunt, 2015.
+"Cofounders are not found; they are grown."

+[How to Divide an Imaginary Pie](http://gimletmedia.com/episode/3-how-to-divide-an-imaginary-pie/).
+Startup Podcast, 2014.
+Alex Blumberg tell the story of finding a business-minded cofounder for his Podcasting startup.

 ### Cofounder Agreements and Initial Equity Splits